 Thoughts on how being aware of the possible impacts, can be a stressor?

-Thoughts on how within our ethics, this ties to creating physical and psychological safety for ourselves and others?
+G: Thoughts on how these tie to creating physical and psychological safety, for ourselves and others?E: Thoughts on how within our ethics, this ties to creating physical and psychological safety for ourselves and others?